 Catalyzing Community Criminal Justice Reform with Data

 All people have a right to fair treatment from the U.S. criminal justice system, but bias in institutional policies and practices have resulted in racial disparities - everything from increased exposure to policing to over-incarceration.
 There is a national conversation occurring around reform; however, many of the opportunities to advocate for and implement changes in policies and practices occur at the local level.
 Therefore, access and use of high-quality democratized and disaggregated data is critical to informing and empowering actors from communities most affected by the system’s extensive reach, as well as law enforcement organizations and policymakers.
 However, the availability of relevant data, as well as the ability to analyze, visualize, and put the data in context is highly varied.

 In Summer 2018, NNIP-Urban Institute staff surveyed the NNIP partners to learn about their criminal justice data use, reform movements, and relationships with advocacy organizations and police departments.
 Collaborating with the the USC Sol Price Center for Social Innovation, the Microsoft Criminal Justice Reform team and the Microsoft Data Science team, the Urban Institute is creating a comprehensive measure of neighborhood-police engagement.
 Synthesizing multiple open LAPD data sources – including information on arrests, stops, and calls for service – this project will explore how policing activity and residents’ calls to police vary across Los Angeles neighborhoods.
-We will explore the use of machine learning and traditional methods for creating a typology of neighborhoods about police-community interactions.
+We will explore the use of machine learning for creating a typology of neighborhoods about police-community interactions.
 Expected products include a public report describing the research methods and results, including guidance for using these data to begin conversations between community members and law enforcement.
 This complements parallel work by the Price Center to expand the data and stories about criminal justice issues in their Neighborhood Data for Social Change platform.